UGSDW/ugsdw.github.io/_posts/2022-10-25-worker-power-edition-7.md

 	2. The Union is investigating a grievance
 	3. The Union "secures written permission"
 	4. A College representative accompanies the Union agent
-3. College proposal did not mention a Union office
+3. College proposal did NOT mention a Union office
 4. Access to meeting spaces
 5. Union bulletin boards in every building, with content limited to:
 	1. Union recreational and social affairs, elections, appointments, results of elections & meetings
 	2. Nothing "political or controversial in nature"